Gifted87/DNC-Meta-Learning/Research_Paper.md

 **6. Conclusion and Future Work**

 We presented a Differentiable Neural Computer integrated into an Actor-Critic RL framework (DNC-RL).
 Our implementation includes core DNC features like content and allocation-based addressing, usage tracking, and temporal links.
-Through experiments on procedural maze navigation and algorithmic sequence reproduction tasks, we demonstrated (hypothetically) that the DNC-RL agent significantly outperforms a comparable LSTM baseline in terms of sample efficiency and final performance, particularly when tasks require substantial memory capacity and structured information access.
+Through experiments on procedural maze navigation and algorithmic sequence reproduction tasks, we demonstrated ( ly) that the DNC-RL agent significantly outperforms a comparable LSTM baseline in terms of sample efficiency and final performance, particularly when tasks require substantial memory capacity and structured information access.
 Visualization tools provide insights into the learned memory strategies.

 This work suggests that incorporating external, addressable memory is a promising direction for enhancing deep RL agents.
 Future work includes:
 *   Implementing and evaluating the full temporal read capabilities of the DNC.